Criminology BA (Hons) Modules

 - Punishment and Society - considers theories of punishment and the historical, social and political context of punishment in England and Wales

-Plus a range of option modules, which may include:
+Plus a range of elective modules, which may include:

 - Domestic Abuse - considers the changing social, political and legal recognition of abuse and violence which occurs within intimate relationships and its impact